Let’s admit it. Budgeting can be an excruciating process.

 It’s slow.
 It’s messy.
 It’s painful.
 And it’s tedious.

-But it’s also essential for any company to determine if they have enough money to operate, grow, and remain competitive.
-One of the most effective budgetary systems available is bottom-up budgeting.
+But it’s also essential for any company to determine if they have enough resources to operate, grow, and remain competitive.
+One of the most effective financial planning systems available is bottom-up budgeting.

-While it won’t take away the painful element of sitting down drowning in numbers, bottom-up budgeting gives you the peace of mind that you have an accurate budget forecast.
+While it won’t take away the painful element of sitting down drowning in numbers, bottom-up budgeting gives you the peace of mind that you have an accurate budget forecast, providing you with financial sustainability.

 Here’s what you’ll find in this article: